 As you’ll learn in the article, the real problem starts on the outside of the house and failure to treat outside when you first see them is in fact the reason you have so many inside now.
 This is why it’s so important to treat outside and not avoid the issue or else what you’re seeing is exactly what will happen.
 And now that you’ve got them inside the process will involve a lot more work (chemical cost, time, aggravation, smell, etc.) for you and the family but it can be handled if you use the professional grade products we’re recommending above.

 To see any of the products in the article, just click on them where they appear in “blue” and that will link you our product page which contains more information on the product including packaging and cost.
-The products you need right away is the Phantom Aerosol and the Stinkbug Light Trap.
+The products you need right away is the Multipurpose Aerosol and the Stinkbug Light Trap.

 Next set out at least one light trap per room which has activity.
 You really only need to run it at night when all other lights are off.
 During the day it won’t catch many with light all around it so use it in the dark only.
 And it’s important that all lights be off so you must make the room as dark as possible.
 This insures you’ll catch the very most stinkbugs.
 And it’s important to understand that traps by themselves won’t solve the problem but they can help big time.

-Lastly, as soon as you note activity on the outside of the home siding, treat it with the Cypermethrin listed above.
+Lastly, as soon as you note activity on the outside of the home siding, treat it with the Maxxthor EC listed above.
 This may not be needed for a few weeks but if you get the stinkbugs leaving your house this spring, you won’t have nearly as many returning next year.
 As explained, this pest lives many years and will return to the homes they use for winter hibernation until they die so once you get some, you’ll have them and their friends coming back year after year so the problem will no doubt get worse.
-And to stop this from happening, you’ll have to be spraying the outside with the Cypermethrin every spring and fall for at least 1-2 years now that the problem has gotten this bad.
+And to stop this from happening, you’ll have to be spraying the outside with the Maxxthor EC every spring and fall for at least 1-2 years now that the problem has gotten this bad.
 Good luck and if you have further questions, give us a call toll free at 1-800-877-7290 and we can further advise.

-Ladybug Light Trap: http://www.bugspraycart.com/traps/pheromone-and-food/asian-ladybug-light-trap
+Ladybug Light Trap: https://bugspray.com/traps/pheromone-and-food/asian-ladybug-light-trap

 My grandmother is coming home from the hospital soon and asked to put the screens in the windows (which haven’t been put in for about a year year and half).
 I have found two what look like to be nests in two separate windows/rooms (the side the screen doesn’t go in) second floor of the two story house.
 As soon as I open the window they start tumbling out so I slammed the window shut and locked.
 I don’t understand how they can all be living in there without food and in such a small space.
 What can I do?
 Where can I get these products that you talked about in the article?

-Tech Support @ 9:49 pm
+Tech Support says

-A good treatment with the Cypermethrin on the outside of the home is what you should do for now.
+A good treatment with the Maxxthor EC on the outside of the home is what you should do for now.
 This will no doubt get most of the stinkbugs you see nesting plus any that are in other nests you don’t know about.
 Because as many as you found, there is no doubt a lot you can’t see hiding behind shutters, around rain gutters, behind facia board and around most any window or door.

 And since these are professional products with a very limited distribution, you can only get them by ordering on line.

-Tech Support @ 11:20 pm
+Tech Support says

 What does the stink bug smell like?
 I’ve seen just a few on my blackberry bush this year and Id like to eliminate a problem before it begins.

-Tech Support @ 7:25 am
+Tech Support says

 Stink bugs have a strong pungent odor similar to the herb cilantro used in salsa.

-Stink Bugs: http://www.bugspray.com/article/stinkbug.html#stink-bug-odor
+Stink Bugs: https://bugspray.com/article/stinkbug#stink-bug-odor

 And based on the fact that you’re seeing a few around the home on your blackberry bush, now would be a great time to eliminate the activity and prevent them from invading your home.
 Most people never take action when they first see them on nearby plants and this can turn out to be a big mistake.
 You see, it’s so much easier and effective to get them now compared to when they’ve already started showing up inside the home.
-I’d go with the Vegetables Plus or the Multi Purpose Insect Killer listed in our article here:
+I’d go with the Multi Purpose Insect Killer listed in our article here:

-Stink Bugs in the garden: http://www.bugspray.com/article/stinkbug.html#stink-bug-spray-for-the-garden
+Stink Bugs in the garden: https://bugspray.com/article/stinkbug#best-stink-bug-spray-for-the-garden

-Herb Wagreich @ 1:43 pm
+Herb Wagreich says

 I am painting the exterior or my cedar shingle house with your NBS Paint Additive mixed with Behr Ultra (water base paint) in a satin finish.
 The house will definitely take two coats of paint for good coverage.